cjolson1/Lagunitas-Quality-Assurance/testing.md

 ## Locust

-Locust is a open-source performance testing tool that "spawns" thousands of "locusts" (users) to test your program.
-It relies on micro-threads, so that a single machine can simulate many more users in comparison to older technologies such as Jmeter.
-It is python based which will allow Lagunitas' django experience to be easily relied upon.
+Locust is a open-source performance testing tool that "spawns" thousands of "locusts" (users) to test your program's http requests efficiently.
+So it's important to note that the HTML page rendering time is NOT evaluated.
+Locust's event-based architecture relies on micro-threads.
+This allows a single machine to asynchronously simulate many more users in comparison to technologies such as Jmeter which create much more load on your machine.
+Locust is python-based pairs well with Lagunitas' django experience.

 ### Installing Locust
 ```